 One of the world’s last true wildernesses, Antarctica is a land of extremes.
 It is the coldest and driest continent on Earth and has the highest average elevation.
 As the fifth largest continent in the world, it is also the most Southern, overlying the “South Pole”.

-Visitors generally must brave rough sea crossings aboard ice-strengthened vessels, but those who do are rewarded with amazing scenery and tremendous wildlife.
+Visitors must generally brave rough sea crossings aboard ice-strengthened vessels, but those who do are rewarded with amazing scenery and tremendous wildlife.
 An Epic expedition to Antarctica departs from Punta Arenas in Chile, South America and flies over the Drake Passage.
-This avoids what can be a long and challenging ocean crossing and saves time.
-It also provides an ideal pre or post expedition opportunity to explore Patagonia and other Epic destinations in South America.
+This avoids what can be a long and challenging ocean crossing in both direction.
+It also saves time.

 With fully equipped zodiacs, all cabins with views and a capacity of only 68 passengers, this really is the way to go.

 An Antarctica expedition with Epic includes kayaking, ice glacier trekking and up close encounters with uniquely diverse wildlife that will take your breath away.

 A journey into the wilds of the white continent is a true, once in a lifetime experience.
-See below for more on Epic’s 2019 Antarctica expedition.